Detailed guide on creating and managing agents within the CrewAI framework.

 : Prevents token limit issuesknowledge_sources

-: Add domain-specific knowledge bases
+: Add domain-specific knowledge basesmax_iter

 : Maximum attempts before giving best answermax_execution_time